 What if the times were like this: Lutherans are saying that while there may have been historic merit in the Lutheran Confessions, the fact is the old doctrines and practices no longer make sense to people in our day, and the church must change to fit the times, adopting new measures if it is to draw people to Christ, and leave the old things to former times, things like liturgy and sacraments and concern for doctrine.

 The fact is, the circumstances and condition of Lutheranism at the time of the formation of our beloved synod are exactly those of our own.
-And now with the added twist that in our times even within our beloved synod one hears the very same old errors, now with new labels, the synod was formed to counter with solid, orthodox Lutheranism grounded in the Confessions of the Lutheran faith, our Concordia, so that not only the book but the synod may present in our teaching and liturgical practice with one heart, as the name Concordia means, the faith of Christ correctly stated in them.
+And now with the added twist that in our times even within our beloved synod one hears the very same old errors, now with new labels, the synod was formed to counter, and instead offer solid, orthodox Lutheranism grounded in the Confessions of the Lutheran faith, our Concordia, so that not only the book but the synod may present in our teaching and liturgical practice with one heart, as the name Concordia means, the faith of Christ correctly stated in them.

 We know and firmly hold that the character, the soul of Lutheranism, is not found in outward observances but in the pure doctrine.
 If a congregation had the most beautiful ceremonies in the very best order, but did not have the pure doctrine, it would be anything but Lutheran.
 We have from the beginning spoken earnestly of good ceremonies, not as though the important thing were outward forms, but rather to make use of our liberty in these things.
 For true Lutherans know that although one does not have to have these things (because there is no divine command to have them), one may nevertheless have them because good ceremonies are lovely and beautiful and are not forbidden in the Word of God.
 Therefore the Lutheran church has not abolished "outward ornaments, candles, altar cloths, statues and similar ornaments," [AP XXIV] but has left them free.
 The sects proceeded differently because they did not know how to distinguish between what is commanded, forbidden, and left free in the Word of God.
 We remind only of the mad actions of Carlstadt and of his adherents and followers in Germany and in Switzerland.
 We on our part have retained the ceremonies and church ornaments in order to prove by our actions that we have a correct understanding of Christian liberty, and know how to conduct ourselves in things which are neither commanded nor forbidden by God.